Can I Get a DUI on a Golf Cart?

 • Mandatory placement of an ignition interlock device in your vehicle for two years (at your own expense)

-Florida classifies golf cart DUI as a criminal offense, which means that a criminal defense lawyer can represent you.
-A strong defense could result in dismissal or reduction of the charges against you.
-When seeking a lawyer, you may consider:
+Florida classifies golf cart DUI as a criminal offense, meaning a criminal defense attorney can represent you.
+A strong defense could result in a dismissal or reduction of the charges against you.
+When seeking a lawyer, you may consider the following:

 • Whether the law firm has experience handling golf cart DUI cases